mattclarke/advent_of_code_21/README.md

 ## Day 4
 - Part 1 & 2: creating the bingo boards then looping over the numbers called then checking for a winner.
 Could we reduce the amount of looping?
 Perhaps a 1D array?
+Yes, better but still pretty ugly.